Status: In Planning

-Planning is underway to extend Amtrak’s Vermonter service north to Montréal within the next couple of years.
+Planning is underway to extend Amtrak’s Vermonter service north to Montréal.

-As part of this project, new joint customs and immigration facility is to be built at Central Station in Montréal, Quebec for both Canada Border Security Agency and U.S. Customs and Border Protection.
+As part of this project, a new joint customs and immigration facility is to be built at Montreal Central Station for the Canada Border Security Agency and U.S. Customs and Border Protection.

-This facility would allow Amtrak passengers departing from Montréal on the Vermonter and Adirondack to clear U.S. customs and immigration processes prior to boarding the train – a process that is known as preclearance.
+This facility would allow Amtrak passengers departing from Montreal on the Vermonter and Adirondack to clear U.S. customs and immigration prior to boarding the train, using a process that is known as preclearance.

-The Vermonter would travel from St. Albans, Vt. to Montréal over 71 miles of existing track owned by New England Central Railroad (btw.
-St. Albans and the international border), and Canadian National Railway ( btw. the border and Central Station in Montréal.)
+The Vermonter would travel from St. Albans, Vt. to Montréal, a distance of 71 miles (114 km), over track that is owned by New England Central Railroad [St. Albans to the international border], and Canadian National Railway (CN) [from the border into Montreal Central Station.)